 Images and Backups

 A full server image is a tool for easily creating new servers from existing ones.
 You can take a current snapshot of your server just as it appears in that moment.
 This is called a point-in-time snapshot.
 In addition to creating new servers, you can also use images as restore points in lieu of proper backups.
+There are also other tips to backing up your VPS to make the process easier.

 How Often is My Server Backed Up?